Associate Faculty — Ph.D., Stanford

 Crosnoe, Robert and Aletha C. Huston.
 2007.
 “Socioeconomic Status, Schooling, and the Developmental Trajectories of Adolescents.”
 Developmental Psychology 43: 1097-1110.

-Recent reviews and policy briefs include:
+Some representative reviews and policy briefs include:

 Robert Crosnoe and Monica Kirkpatrick Johnson.
 2011.
 “Research on Adolescence in the 21st Century.”
 Annual Review of Sociology 37: 439-460.